OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   - > and **_do make sure you boot the first time on the right machine_**!!
     Starting an A+ SDCard on an RPi-5 could put you in trouble (when moving back to A+)...
 - Use the script `./to.prod.sh` to package the current software.
 This step happens on the machine you've cloned the repo on.
+  - The script can take a CLI parameter with 2 options:
+    - `--basic`, basic config
+    - `--big`, more REST request managers, more options
   - _Warning_: For the build, do make sure you use a JDK (Java Development Kit) compatible with your target!
     If you've installed a JDK8 (see below) on the Raspberry Pi, do the build with a JDK of the same version!
     Using a JDK11 for the build will not work at runtime on a JDK8.